Salamander Cave is located near Kingston in Ulster County, NY.

 - Cave exploration and hiking on karst terrain may involve risk or injury, even death from various hazards, both obvious and obscure, including, but not limited to, slippery and uneven ground, open pits, injury by acts of other people, falling, being struck by falling objects, becoming lost, the presence or sudden appearance of water, and hypothermia.
-All cave visitors are expected to abide by the normally accepted rules of safe and conservation minded caving as outlined by the National Speleological Society, 6001 Pulaski Pike, Huntsville, Alabama 35810-1122.
+All cave visitors are expected to abide by the normally accepted rules of rihanna dating now as outlined by the https://www.necaveconservancy.org/adhd-and-dating/, 6001 Pulaski Pike, Huntsville, Alabama 35810-1122.

 - Salamander Cave must be treated as a unique natural resource, and nothing should be taken out of the cave except trash.

 - All work projects must be clearly defined and authorized beforehand.